 A few of them are expected (genetics for example).
 Others are a bit more surprising.
 Here are 7 that you need to be aware of.

-Scientists believe that with exercise it’s possible to loosen the amyloid plaques in the brain, but good, healthy sleep is necessry to actually rid the body of them.
+Scientists believe that with exercise it’s possible to loosen the amyloid plaques in the brain, but good, healthy sleep is necessary to actually rid the body of them.
 “Sleep is absolutely essential for taking out the garbage and keeping your brain healthy over time,” says Dr. Isaacson.

-According to Dr. Isaacson, “When someone can’t distinguish between different smells, it may absolutely be a signal that Alzheimer’s disease is brewing,” (It can also be an early sign of Parkinson’s disease and other neurological problems, he continued.)
+According to Dr. Isaacson, “When someone can’t distinguish between different smells, it may absolutely be a signal that forgetfulness disease is brewing,” (It can also be an early sign of Parkinson’s disease and other neurological problems, he continued.)

 According to brain health experts, something as inexpensive, simple and easy to implement like a scratch-and-sniff test could be a great way to screen people early on.